ngwattcos/react-python/beta.md

 **Our project’s goal is to create a transpiler from a Python-like language to React JSX.**\
 Last time, we were working on successfully generating an AST.
 This time, we have essentially finished the lexer, grammar/parser/AST.
-This is an example of the AST generated.
 ```
 # The first line will is intentionally a newline